The Free Market and Economics

 Walter Williams | "How can it be?"

 "Here's Williams' roadmap out of poverty: complete high school; get a job, any kind of a job; get married before having children and be a law-abiding citizen.
 Among both black and white Americans so described, the poverty rate is in the single digits."
-Squelches the argument that the "rich are getting righer and poor are getting poorer."
+Squelches the argument that the "rich are getting richer and poor are getting poorer."
 Tip: Commit time to reading Williams' archived articles.
 Click here to read this article

 Thomas Sowell | "A Letter from Venezuela"